ProBukkit/Rails/README.md

 ## Contributing
 Are you a developer looking to contribute some code?
 We'd love the help!
-* First fork the repo and make changes, making sure those changes follow [our guidelines](CONTRIBUTING.MD).
+* First fork the repo and make changes, making sure those changes follow [our guidelines][contrib].
 * Open a pull request with your changes.
 * Once your pull request is reviewed by a contributor it will be merged.

+See the [`CONTRIBUTING.md`][contrib] file for more information on how to contribute to Rails.

 [MIT license]: https://opensource.org/licenses/MIT
 [Java 8]: http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html